vbertone/vbertone/README.md

 # Hi, I'm Valerio Bertone!

 Welcome to my GitHub profile.
-I'm a physicist and software developer with a passion for particle physics and open-source contributions.
-Below, you'll find information about my academic contributions, coding projects, and more.
+I am a physicist and software developer lent to particle physics and open-source code development.
+Below, you will find information about my academic contributions, coding projects, and more.

 ## Academic Contributions